 - Ebola Sudan virus disease

 The urgency for a COVID-19 vaccine is clear, and the U.S. Centers for Disease Control and Prevention has classified viruses that cause the other diseases such as hemmorhagic fever viruses listed above as high-priority agents that pose a risk to national security.
 They have high case fatality rates, and in addition to being epidemic threats, have potential to be used for bioweapons.

 IAVI’s EID vaccine candidates are based on a live, replication-competent recombinant vesicular stomatitis virus (rVSV) vector similar to the technology used to develop Merck’s highly effective Ebola Zaire virus vaccine, ERVEBO®, that was recently approved in 2019 by the European Commission, the U.S. Food & Drug Administration, and, in 2020, regulators in several African countries.
 See graphic, below.

 The Coalition for Epidemic Preparedness Innovations (CEPI) and the European and Developing Countries Clinical Trials Partnership (EDCTP) are the main funders of IAVI’s Lassa fever vaccine program.
-The U.S. Department of Defense/Defense Threat Reduction Agency is the main funder of IAVI’s Marburg and COVID-19 vaccine candidates.
+The U.S. Department of Defense/Defense Threat Reduction Agency is supporting development of IAVI’s Marburg and COVID-19 vaccine candidates.
 The Biomedical Advanced Research and Development Authority (BARDA) is also supporting IAVI’s Sudan ebolavirus candidate.
-The Government of Japan in collaboration with the World Bank has committed to contribute to IAVI’s COVID-19 vaccine program.
+The Government of Japan has contributed to IAVI’s COVID-19 vaccine program.

 Scientists at IAVI’s Neutralizing Antibody Center at Scripps Research and immunologists at Scripps Research were part of a team that identified antibodies from the blood of recovered COVID-19 patients that are capable of neutralizing SARS-CoV-2, the virus that causes COVID-19.
 Animals that received the potent neutralizing antibodies were protected against disease after challenge with SARS-CoV-2.
 The results were published in Science in June 2020.